 The next three pages discuss some of the fundamental Conventions, Concepts, and Controls used throughout Photoshop - these are critical "habits" to get into.
-Keep in mind that these fundamentals are discussed throughout the book, so don't get hung up on the details at this point.
+Keep in mind that these fundamentals are discussed throughout this and future seminars, so don't get hung up on the details at this point.
 If something doesn't make sense right now, just move on - you'll more than likely be referring back to these notes frequently.